butsdenis/shop/README.md

 # Getting started

 ## Making requests to the backend API
-At first you need to start local backend server.
+Running API locally.
-The source code for the backend server can be found in the [shoppingCart_api](https://github.com/v1try/shoppingCart_api)
+The source code for the API can be found in the [shoppingCart_api](https://github.com/v1try/shoppingCart_api)

 Make sure you have the Angular CLI installed globally.
 Then run `npm install` to resolve all dependencies (might take a minute).